cr0wnctf/cr0wnctf.github.io/_posts/2019-09-03-twctf19-phpnote.md

 `SALT` and `PEPPER` values, we can't work out the secret to forge a `Note`.

 One other odd thing, it seems the challenge is hosted on `IIS/8.0` - this means we're attacking a Windows OS.
-This is odd for a webserver and a CTF one at that which are almost exclusively Linux based using Nginx or Apache.
+This is weird for a server which are almost exclusively Linux based using Nginx or Apache.
 I'm sure it's not relevant...

 ## 0x01 Windows Defender?
 More like Windows Defendon't